valdezmanuel/curp-scraper/README.md

 # curp-scraper
-Scraper that extract CURP details of RENAPO page (Mexico).
+Scraper that extract CURP details from RENAPO page (Mexico).

 # Installation
 To use the scraper in your own nodejs projects: